2016 World Series: Game 7

-After another intentional walk to Addison Russell, Miguel Montero, who had replaced Ross at catcher and was hitting just .091 in the postseason, delivered another clutch single onto left, scoring Rizzo and making the score 8–6.
+After another intentional walk to Addison Russell to re-load the bases, Miguel Montero, who had replaced Ross at catcher and was hitting just .091 in the postseason, delivered another clutch single into left, scoring Rizzo and making the score 8–6.
 Trevor Bauer, the losing pitcher of Games 2 and 5, relieved Shaw and got out of the bases-loaded jam by striking out Heyward and retiring Baez on a flyout to escape further damage.

 Carl Edwards Jr. was called on to finish off the Indians in the bottom of the tenth, but after retiring the first two hitters (Mike Napoli and José Ramírez), he walked Brandon Guyer, who took second base on defensive indifference.
 Rajai Davis, following up on his eighth-inning heroics, lined a single to center, making it a one-run game, and the score 8–7.
-Maddon then called on Mike Montgomery, who had zero career saves.
-Montgomery retired Michael Martinez (the replacement for Crisp who had scored the game-winning run in Game 3 but had struck out in his only two at-bats of the Series) with an infield grounder fielded by Bryant, who threw to Rizzo.
+Maddon then called on midseason trade acquisition Mike Montgomery, who had zero career saves.
+Montgomery retired Michael Martinez (the replacement for Crisp who had scored the game-winning run in Game 3 but had struck out in his only two at-bats of the Series and a career .194 batting average) with an infield grounder fielded by Bryant, who threw to Rizzo.
 This ended the game and the World Series, with the Cubs winning the series and ending their 108-year World Series championship drought.
 Zobrist was awarded the World Series MVP award after hitting .357 in the series and delivering the go-ahead hit.
+This was the first Game 7 won by the Cubs in franchise history, having previously lost in their last two seventh game appearances, in the 1945 World Series and the NLCS in 2003.